tldr-pages/tldr/pages/common/ruff-format.md

 `ruff format --check`

-- Print what changes would be made, without modifying the files:
+- Print what changes would be made without modifying the files:

 `ruff format --diff`